Where most WordPress problems actually come from

 There are practical ways to support both of these areas within WordPress.

-Plugiva ClientGuard focuses on controlling high-impact actions such as plugin installation and theme switching.
+Plugiva ClientGuard helps keep high-impact actions such as plugin installation and theme switching under control.

-Plugiva Pulse focuses on collecting simple feedback through lightweight interactions.
+Plugiva Pulse helps collect simple feedback through lightweight interactions.

 Each addresses a different part of the same pattern.